 Furthermore, RLS seems to be related to a number of other conditions, although researchers are as yet not certain regarding possible causality.
 For instance, RLS can co-occur with chronic diseases like diabetes, peripheral neuropathy or kidney failure; treating these conditions tends to also result in relief from the symptoms of RLS.
 Another example involves medications that may contribute to the worsening or intensification of RLS symptoms – antipsychotics (such as phenothiazine or haloperidol derivatives), antinausea medication (metoclopramide or prochlorperazine), serotonin-boosting antidepressants, and some sedating antihistamine-based medication can be factors.
 RLS symptoms tend to also occur during pregnancy, particularly in the final trimester, although symptoms typically taper off within a month after birth.

-It’s worth noting that there is no specific test that determines RLS.
+It’s worth noting that there is no specific test that confirms the restless leg syndrome diagnosis.
 There are, however, four criteria that are usually involved in diagnosing the disorder.

 A doctor will typically pay attention to the description of the symptoms, as well as what appears to set them off or relieve them, in order to determine whether these match RLS symptoms, triggers and relieving factors.
 This includes information about the duration, frequency, and intensity of the symptoms manifesting.
 Further information that might be helpful would be about the disruption of sleep patterns or how much the RLS impacts daily function.
 The time frame of when in the day the symptoms appear and taper off will also be helpful.
 A thorough physician will likely seek a neurological exam as well as a physical one, and inquire into the family’s medical history as well.
 It can be even trickier to diagnose RLS in children because they might have difficulty giving this sort of information, and thus the symptoms might be misattributed to growing pains or ADD.